-Sprockets come in a wide range of types and sizes for many roller chain sizes.
-Most Nitro sprockets are manufactured from 1045CD (Cold Drawn) carbon steel and have hardened teeth & black oxide finish.
-All sprocket types are made to conform to ANSI B29.1 standards.
+Sprockets come in a wide range of types, tooth counts for various ANSI roller chain sizes.
+Nitro sprockets are manufactured from 1045CD (Cold Drawn) carbon steel and the teeth are hardened, which improves the service life of our sprockets.
+All Nitro sprockets are manufactured in accordance to the B29.1 standards.

 These chain sprockets are the most commonly used sprockets in the power transmission industry.
 Finished bore sprockets are usually referred to as "Type B Sprocket" or "Type BS Sprocket".
 B Type sprockets have a hub one one side of the sprocket.